Robert of Mortain

 Robert (Rotbert), Count of Mortain (right) sits at the left hand of his half-brother William, Duke of Normandy.
 Robert's full brother Odo (Odo Ep[iscopu]s, "Bishop Odo") sits to William's right, implying his seniority.
 This scene in the Bayeux Tapestry occurs near Hastings, immediately before William ordered the building of a castle there, shortly before the Battle of Hastings.

-Robert, Count of Mortain, 1st Earl of Cornwall of 2nd creation (c.
+Robert (c.
 1031–c.
-1095) was a Norman nobleman and the half-brother (on their mother's side) of King William the Conqueror.
+1095), count of Mortain and earl of Cornwall, was a Norman nobleman and the maternal half-brother of King William the Conqueror of England.
 He was one of the very few proven companions of William the Conqueror at the Battle of Hastings in 1066, and as recorded in the Domesday Book of 1086 was one of the greatest landholders in his half-brother's new Kingdom of England.

 Life

 Robert was the son of Herluin de Conteville and Herleva of Falaise and brother of Odo of Bayeux.
 Robert was born c.
 1031 in Normandy, a half-brother of William the Conqueror. and was probably not more than a year or so younger than his brother Odo, born c.
 1030.
 About 1035, Herluin, as Vicomte of Conteville, along with his wife Herleva and Robert, founded Grestain Abbey in Normandy.